gtmartem/go-http-rest-api/README.md

 # Golang HTTP RESP API

-For start and improve you need up local Postgres.
+For start and improve you need to up local Postgres.